How to hire an independent contractor: 7 steps to stay compliant and save time

 There are many freelancer platforms, but not all are created equal.
 Some don’t provide legal support or formal agreements.
 Others require the contractor to run a business or issue their own invoices.

-• timeline and feedback process,
+• Project timeline and the feedback process ,

 Set up onboarding and payments